Student Organization/Club Conduct Procedures

 5. Probation – places the organization on probation for a period of time during which the organization is expected to demonstrate exemplary compliance with University policies.
 Probation may include conditions that the organization must meet to be removed from probation.
 The probationary conditions may specify the sanctions to be imposed should the organization not comply with the term(s) of probation.

-6. Reprimand – states that the student organization’s actions were inappropriate and a warning that future infractions shall not occur.
+6. Reprimand – states that the student organization’s actions were inappropriate and a warning that future infractions shall not occur; this will be documented within the RSO official record.

 7. Restitution – orders compensation for loss, damages, or injury that may include service, monetary, or material replacement.

-8. Educational and remedial sanctions–orders attendance at education seminars by organization members or requires the organization to prepare presentation(s) to educate others.
+8. Educational and remedial sanctions – orders attendance at education seminars by organization members or requires the organization to prepare presentation(s) to present to and educate others.

 Recognition Reinstatement